 The interior of the White Hawk exudes luxury throughout due to the clean design and quality appliances and furniture.

-In the bedroom you will find a comfy queen bed and in the 30FLS & 32KBS you’ll find a king bed.
-You can learn more about RV mattress here.
-The 24MBH has a Murphy bed, though that a feature we are not to wild about.
+In the bedroom, you will find a comfy queen bed, and in the 30FLS & 32KBS, you’ll find a king bed.
+You can learn more about RV mattresses here.
+The 24MBH has a Murphy bed, though that is a feature we are not too wild about.